CS-3704-Spring-2023/spring-setup-group-8/README.md

 Then, **and this is super important**, please make both of those URLs **clickable urls**.

+#Information on how the group is communicating

+Our Group is communicating mainly through an imessage group chat, but we also have everyone's emails to send relevant links.
+We conduct our team meetings through Zoom.

 # Grading Rubric:

 * (20 pts) Basic Logistics